sergey6661313/ScalpiEditor/README.md

    *  one time memory allocation:
       +  stable working, no memory leaks, freezes, or other.
       -  Limit on the number and size of rows
-   *  uses terminal
+   *  uses terminal: tested work in termux, alacritty, evilvte
-      + work in termux :)
-      - terminal compactibility...
-(Best is Alacritty)

 for compile use zig language ver.
 0.9. (https://ziglang.org):
     $ zig build